 To Show Off Clear Skin Without Spending Anything:

-Other than being, you know, a basic life necessity, drinking water has also bee proven to improve skin hydration and clarity.
-It also decreases the risk of depression and anxiety in adults, per this medical journal published last year.
+Other than being, you know, a basic life necessity, drinking water has also been proven to improve skin hydration.
 I avoid using single-use water bottles, especially while at home.
-Try this metal canteen from Corkcicle while you’re working, or getting fresh air (at a social distance of six feet or more).
+Try this metal canteen from Corkcicle while you’re working, or getting fresh air.

 To Give Off an "I've Been Outside" Flush